 Not wanting anyone to miss out, we asked ourselves, how can we make our activities even more accessible for our audiences?

-We have three videos currently out with more coming:
+We currently have three videos out, with more coming: